 The figure plots the number of US counties that received at least one new (greenfield) manufacturing FDI investment by quarter.
 Black line plots the total number of counties that received investment.
 Gray line is the subset that received investment for the first time since 2003.
 Vertical lines demarcate the Great Recession.
-Data Source: fDimarkets database.
+Data Source: fDi Markets database.

-We analyze the correlates of new county status to explore how real-time incentives influence firms' location choices.
-Like most empirical analyses of incentives, we cannot directly observe if incentives were decisive in firms' location decisions.
-That said, our empirical setting holds constant many of the fundamentals thought to drive firms' location decisions.
-Additionally, real-time incentives are subject to budget and other constraints so politicians cannot offer them as readily as they can tax incentives.
-Thus, the analysis also considers how politicians allocate real-time incentives.

-We estimate a multinomial logit model of county FDI status during 2009-2011: "new" (received FDI during but not before), "old" (received FDI before and during) and "never", (no FDI before or during).
-Controlling for county-level drivers of FDI, total spending on real-time incentives correlates with new county status.
+We analyze the correlates of new county status to explore how real incentives influence firms' location choices.
+Although we cannot directly observe if incentives were decisive, our empirical setting of a temporary expansion holds constant many of the fundamental location characteristics thought to attract FDI.
+We estimate a multinomial logit model of county FDI status during 2009-2011: "new" (received FDI during but not before), "old" (received FDI before and during) and "none" (no FDI during).
+Controlling for county-level drivers of FDI, the sum of real incentives correlates with new county status.
 Tax incentives, however, do not.
-A positive interaction of mass layoffs, a proxy for idle industrial capacity, and narrow vote margin in the prior gubernatorial election suggests that state politicians directed real-time incentives to counties that both met firms' needs and in which politicians could claim credit for investment from swing voters.

-We address several alternative explanations for new county status including local governments' incentive spending, FDI in anticipation of stimulus-funded infrastructure improvements, changed industry composition of FDI, and strategic investments by foreign firms to sway the votes of local congressional representatives.
-We validate our classification of county FDI status with proxies dating back to 1991.
-Additionally, we show no geographic expansion of domestic manufacturing investment.
+A positive interaction of mass layoffs, a proxy for idle industrial capacity, and narrow vote margin in the prior gubernatorial election suggests that state politicians directed real incentives to counties that both met firms' needs and in which politicians could claim credit for investment from swing voters.
+Narrow margin counties were more likely to be new in states with incumbent governors who sought re-election, consistent with these governors' stronger motives to claim credit from voters.
+We address several alternative explanations for new county status including local governments' incentive spending, stimulus-funded infrastructure improvements, and changed industry composition of FDI.
+We validate our classification of county FDI status with historical proxies, and also show no geographic expansion of domestic investment.